Last Updated on

 This is what I started doing first after I assessed my debt.
 I went around my house and made piles of everything I didn’t need and determined that it would be of use to someone else.

-Heck, you could even turn doing that into a nice, profitable side hustle for other people!
+Heck, you could even turn doing that into a nice, profitable side hustle selling for other people!

 Consolidate & Debt Avalanche